 Brooksville is a tiny town located in the state of Mississippi.
 With a population of 885 people and just one neighborhood, Brooksville is the 178th largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Brooksville is generally considered to be a blue-collar town.
-70.05% of the Brooksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Brooksville, you'll notice that it is more blue-collar than most other communities in America.
+70.05% of Brooksville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brooksville is a town of construction workers and builders, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brooksville who work in management occupations (8.70%), healthcare suport services (6.76%), and teaching (4.83%).

 Brooksville is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Brooksville, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.33% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.